facebook twitter google youtube linkedin

 • Limitations: Expensive and requires technical expertise to operate.

-• Principle: Similar to TDR, FDR sensors measure the frequency shift of an oscillating circuit caused by changes in the soil's dielectric properties.
+• Principle: Like TDR, FDR sensors measure how the frequency of an oscillating circuit changes.
+This change happens due to shifts in the soil's dielectric properties.
 The frequency shift is proportional to the soil's moisture content.

 • Advantages: Good accuracy, relatively easy to use, and less expensive than TDR sensors.